mrdbourke/pytorch-deep-learning/README.md

 * 19 Jan 2022 - add more annotations for 00
 * 18 Jan 2022 - add more annotations for 00
 * 17 Jan 2022 - back from holidays, adding more annotations to 00
-* 10 Dec 2021 - start adding annoations for 00
+* 10 Dec 2021 - start adding annotations for 00
 * 9 Dec 2021 - Created a website for the course ([learnpytorch.io](https://learnpytorch.io)) you'll see updates posted there as development continues
 * 8 Dec 2021 - Clean up notebook 07, starting to go back through code and add annotations
 * 26 Nov 2021 - Finish skeleton code for 07, added four different experiments, need to clean up and make more straightforward